The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 A water filter is essentially a strainer with microscopic pores that removes sediment, microplastics, and microbes such as bacteria and protozoa from water.
 The smaller a water filter’s pore size, the more matter it will remove from the water.
 When choosing the best water filter for trail running, you’ll want to select one with a pore size of either 0.1 or 0.2 micrometers.

 For trail runners, a water filter will be sufficient for most scenarios.
-However, if you’re running in an area where waterborne viruses are a risk, or you want added confidence in the safety of your drinking water, you could filter water and then treat it with one of the purification methods listed above.
+However, if you’re running in an area where waterborne viruses are a risk, or you want added confidence in the safety of your drinking water, you could filter water and then treat it with one of the purification methods listed above, either chemical or UV.

 Water Filter Pore Size

 Water filters have microscopic pores that stop nearly all particles.
-Viruses tend to be small enough to fit through even the smallest pores found in common filters.
-Larger particles, such as bacteria and protozoa, will get caught in the filter’s fibers.
-The smaller the pore size, the more the filter will catch and eliminate from your drinking water.
-That said, smaller pores will also clog more quickly, requiring more frequent cleaning and filter replacement.
-Filtering from the cleanest possible water sources will help prolong the life of your filter.
+Bacteria and protozoa will get caught in the filter’s fibers, while viruses are small enough to fit through even the smallest pores found in most filters.
+As a general rule, the smaller the pore size, the more the filter will catch and eliminate from your drinking water.
+That said, smaller pores can also clog more quickly, requiring more frequent cleaning or filter replacement.
+Filtering from the cleanest possible water sources will help prolong the life of your filter, although that’s not always possible.
+Regular cleaning, whether using the swishing method for the Katadyn BeFree 0.6L and the Salomon Soft Flask XA Filter 490ml or backflushing the Sawyer Mini Water Filtration System, will also extend the lifespan of your water filter.

-All the filters on our list have pore sizes of 0.1 or 0.2 micrometers.
-A micrometer, often abbreviated as a micron, is one millionth of a meter.
+All of the filters on our list have pore sizes of 0.1 or 0.2 micrometers.
+A micrometer, often abbreviated as a micron, is one-millionth of a meter.
 There are 1,000 micrometers in a millimeter and 10,000 micrometers in a centimeter.
 For reference, the smallest objects visible to the naked eye are 40 to 50 micrometers.

 So, yeah, these water filter pores are tiny!
-Small enough, in fact, to catch 99.9999% of bacteria and 99.99% of protozoa.
-If you’re concerned about viruses in your water, you’ll want to use an additional purification method like Aquatabs 8.5mg Tablets X30 to inactivate viruses as well.
+Small enough, in fact, to catch 99.9999% of bacteria and 99.99% of protozoa, the primary pathogens in wild water.
+Water filters will have their efficacy rates printed on their packaging.
+If you’re concerned about viruses in water where you’ll be running, an additional purification method, such as Aquatabs 49mg Tablets, will inactivate viruses.

 Backwashing and Cleaning a Water Filter

-It’s important to note that filters and the cartridges they’re housed in are delicate, and cleaning them improperly can cause permanent damage.
-For best results, we recommend following the cleaning instructions included in the user manual for a water filter.
+It’s important to note that filters and the cartridges housing them are delicate, and cleaning them improperly can cause permanent damage.
+For best results, we recommend following the cleaning instructions included in the user manual.

 Water Filter Storage and Care